Amazon's profit falls as faster shipping costs soar

 Amazon's push for faster delivery is hurting its profits.

 Amazon is moving to cut its delivery time in half, to one day instead of two, for Prime members who pay $119 a year.
-The company said that it's costing the company about $1.5 billion to make the switch, nearly double what it expected.
+To do that, it's adding more worker shifts in its warehouses and expanding its delivery network.
+The changes are costing the company about $1.5 billion, nearly double what it said it would cost.
+But Amazon said the one-day shipping is attracting more shoppers and gets them to spend more.

 "It's a big investment, and it's the right long-term decision for customers," said Amazon CEO Jeff Bezos, in a statement.